SPJ27/3DPrinter/README.md

-# DIY 3D Printer
+# DIY FDM 3D Printer

-My Video On It - https://www.youtube.com/watch?v=zr9rF5x8NEw
+My video on it - [DangerouslyCoolStuff](https://www.youtube.com/watch?v=zr9rF5x8NEw)

-This is the 3D printer that I built from scratch.
-It is also the most technically challenging project that I have built till now.
-This runs Marlin on the Mega2560 main board and Klipper on a Raspberry Pi Zero 2W.
+This is the 3D Printer that I build from scratch.
+It is also the most technically challenging project that I have built yet.
+This runs Marlin on Mega2560 with Ramps1.4 with Klipper(RPi Zero 2W) Extension.

-The build volume is about 22cm, which is pretty good in comparison to other cheap printer.
-It costed me about $135 (₹12500).
-It uses Marlin 1.3, which is kind of old, but it is completely modified and optimized for my printer, and works great.
+The build volume is approximately 22x22x22cm, which is pretty good in comparison to other cheap printers.
+It costed me about $135 to build (₹12500).
+The software in it is Marlin.

-I have built 3/4 versions of it till now.
-The first version was terrible, it worked but the print quality wasn't good.
-The second one produced managable prints, and the current one produces high quality prints that are visually appealing.
+I have built about 3-4 versions of it till now.
+The first one terrible, and the prints produced were bad.
+The second version was good, and the best one till now is the current version, which produces high quality prints.

-Also, this was my first time seeing a 3D printer in real life.
-I don't have any experience with 3D printers or designing, but I do make a lot of hardware stuff, so making this was a necessity.
+Also, this is the first time that I am actually seeing a 3D printer in real life, and I have had no experience with 3D printers.
+But my experience with hardware projects helped me to do so.

 ![Demo 1](Demo%201.jpeg)
 ![Demo 2](Demo%202.jpeg)

 # Does it actually work?

-Yes, it absolutely does.
-In fact, I have printed several things till now.
-The video has some of my best prints till now.
+Yes, it works well.
+In fact, I have printed various things till (but most are calib cubes and benchies for testing).

+# Updates

-# New Update! - Created a web-based ESP32 Print Dashboard
+## 24th March - New Update! - A New ESP32 based web dashboard

-I have created basic ESP32 based dashboard that can send commands via the internet.
+I have created a basic ESP32 based command utility that can send Marlin commands via Wifi.
+To use-
-To use -
-1. Upload the main.ino code to esp32.
+1. Upload the main.ino to the board
-2. Connect the esp RX0 and TX0 to the Mega2560
+2. Connect the RX and TX
-3. Power it on via the ramps mainboard
+3. Power the 5V pin via the Ramps
-4. Go to the respected server ID and send the Marlin commands.
-I am planning to improve this interface for wireless prints (similar to klipper) For example - M500, M600, etc.

-# New Update! - Multicolor Prints using Prusa MMU2S
+## 25th March - New Update! - Multicolor prints via MMU2S

-If you want to do multicolor prints via this printer, you can build an MMU2S.
-This is the [guide](https://www.bu.edu/eng/files/2022/10/prusa3d_manual_mmu2s_en.pdf) to build it.

-Although I have not tested this yet, some people say that it works well but wastes filament a lot.
-It requires Marlin 2.0 or more to work, as the older firmware is not compatible with this.
+You can now do multicolor prints using Prusa MMU2S.
+It is a fairly simple device as compared to the printer, and can be built using this [guide](https://www.bu.edu/eng/files/2022/10/prusa3d_manual_mmu2s_en.pdf).

+I have almost finished making this, but I don't have any photo or video to showcase it, but I am sure that this will work as I have installed the necessary firmaware on Klipper.
+It requires Marlin 2 or greater.

-Even though this system is pretty old, it is still probably the best option to do multicolor prints.
-Using it with Klipper gives you easier and better control over MMU2S.
+Even though it was released in 2018, it is probably the best option for doing multicolor prints.
+Marlin requires a lot of modification and tweakings to do it, but I recommend you to use Klipper as it is far easier to setup.

-Marlin 2.0 requires firmware changes and tweakings to handle MMU2S, whereas Klipper can do it using the Happy Hare project.

-# How to use it?
+# How to build it?

-1. Get the .stl file - Design it yourself or download from the internet
-2. Slice it - Modify the speed, density, infill patterns, support, etc.
-3. Upload the .GCODE file to the printer - Use pronterface or SD Card
-4. The printer performs the magic

-# Hardware Overview
+## Hardware Overview

-The printer is built using the following core components:
+This printer was made using -

-* **Controller:** Arduino Mega 2560
+* Arduino Mega 2560
-* **Control Board:** RAMPS 1.4
+* Ramps 1.4 Controller
-* **Firmware:** Marlin and Klipper
+* Marlin and Klipper
-* **Motion System:** Belt-driven X/Y axes with stepper motors
-* **Z Axis:** Lead screw driven
-* **Hotend:** Standard FDM hotend
+* Bed Slinger
-* **Power Supply:** 12V high-current PSU
+* 12V PSU

-# Electronics and Circuit
+## Circuit

-The electronics are based on the **RAMPS 1.4 + Arduino Mega architecture**, which is a widely used open-source 3D printer control system.

-I followed the circuit design below and used several online references while building and wiring the system.
+This is the exact circuit that you need to follow to build it -

 <img width="3088" height="2225" alt="image" src="https://github.com/user-attachments/assets/8928c11e-7abd-40b6-a8d8-8461871a5fa5" />

+## Electronics Components Shopping List

+If you are in India, I recommend you to buy things from Robu.in or Novo3D, as it provides to the materials for much cheaper rates.

+I recommend you to avoid Amazon as the things are usually costlier.

-# List of Components (India/Global)
+## List of Components (India/Global)

 | Component | Robu.in (Cheaper) | Amazon (Global) |
 |-------------|-------------------|-----------------|